drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 ### Story

-This one almost feels like a reimagining of the first story's concepts early concepts.
+This one almost feels like a reimagining of the first story's early concepts.

 We start with 4 orphans, being raised by a village.
 While exploring, they discover a crystal, and learn that they have been chosen as Warriors of